SYctonu/TemPy/docs/oot/building/templating.md

                      Span()(current_content.text)),
                      Div()(comment for comment in current_content.comments))
 ```

-TemPy is designed to provide Object Oriented Templating.
-You can subclass TemPy classes and define their inner tree structure, and also add custom methods.

-For example we can define a basic `tempy.tags.Html` subclass where we define the basic shared page structure (i.e: header, footer, menu and container div structure) and then use this custom page implementation as a base class for several different pages of our site.

 All the work is made defining a custom `init` method.
 This method will be called when creating new instances of our class, the concept is similar to Python's `__init__` magic method.
 TemPy executes each base class `init` method in reverse mro, so your subclass can access all the elements defined in his parent classes.
 It' like the first thing every `init` does is calling `super().init`.